Stylish Crochet Waves Blankets

 7. Gentle Waves Stroller Blanket

-Crocheter behind the name NLMcKain used one of the loveliest free crochet blanket patterns and made it her own.
-Gentle ripples in gradient colors will look better than granny squares!
+Crocheter behind the name NLMcKain used this free crochet blanket pattern and made it her own.
+Gentle ripples in gradient colors will look better than granny squares.
 You can modify the blanket size by changing the number of pattern repeats.

 Level: upper beginner Author: NLMcKain